AppHouseKitchen/AlDente-Charge-Limiter/README.md

 # AlDente 🍝
-_MacOS menu bar tool to limit maximum charging percentage_
+_macOS menu bar tool to limit maximum charging percentage_

 #### Don't overcook your battery!
 Keep it fresh and chewy with AlDente.